scverse/scvi-tools/docs/user_guide/models/mrvi.md

 MrVI takes as input a scRNA-seq gene expression matrix $X$ with $N$ cells and $G$ genes.
 Additionally, it requires specification of:
+Additionally, it requires specification, for each cell $n$ of
 - A sample ID $s_n$ for each cell $n$, denoting which sample the cell originated from,
 - Nuisance covariates $b_n$ for each cell $n$ (e.g. sequencing run, processing day),
 - (Optional) Cell-type labels for improved integration across samples, via a guided mixture of Gaussians prior.